 - How is the payment accepted?
 Is the card present and swiped at a brick-and-mortar store or entered online in a card-not-present transaction?

 Expect to pay more on a credit card transaction over a debit card.
-Also, business and reward cards are assessed a higher interchange fee – the points and rewards banks pay consumers are expensive!
+Business and reward cards are also assessed a higher interchange fee – the points and rewards banks pay consumers are expensive!
 The higher cost on these cards helps compensate the issuing banks’ expense for the reward programs.
 For security reasons, a CNP payment – or Card Not Present – will be assessed a higher interchange rate over a traditional swiped transaction.

 Interchange and Your Payment Partner

-Avoiding interchange rates when processing a card payment is not possible.
+In conclusion, avoiding interchange rates when processing a card payment is not possible.
 Fortunately, when teaming up with a knowledgeable merchant provider, you can create a secure payment environment to lower the costs.
-With programs, such as us Fee-Free Payments offering, you can also choose to pass the payment acceptance costs (including interchange rates) to your consumers.
+With programs, such as our Fee-Free Payments offering, you can also choose to pass the payment acceptance costs (including interchange rates) to your consumers.
 If charging a convenience fee isn’t an option, make sure to employ fraud modules such as AVS.
 Working with a PCI-compliant processor also helps keep extra payment costs low.
 Interested in a no-strings-attached review of your current payment program?
 Reach out to our knowledgeable team today to review your payment solution options.